Fifty-nine recipients from twenty-eight states receive highest honor from AASLH

-“The Leadership in History Awards is AASLH’s highest distinction and the winners represent the best in the field,” Terry Davis, AASLH President & CEO.
+“The Leadership in History Awards is AASLH’s highest distinction and the winners represent the best in the field,” said Terry Davis, AASLH President & CEO.
 “This year, we are pleased to distinguish each recipient’s commitment and innovation to the interpretation of history, as well as their leadership for the future of state and local history.”

 The Leadership in History Awards Program was initiated in 1945 to establish and encourage standards of excellence in the collection, preservation, and interpretation of state and local history throughout America.
 Each nomination is peer-reviewed by AASLH’s state captains.
 Final awards are decided by the Awards Committee, comprised of AASLH’s fourteen regional representatives and the National Awards Chair.